Skip to content

 uv run pytest tests/test_torch_to_nnef.py

-uv run bump2version patch # possible: major / minor / patch
+uv run bump2version patch # or: major / minor

 git push